jxg81/homebridge-actron-que/README.md

 default: ""

 In most cases you can exclude this option or leave it blank.
 If you only have a single air con system in your Que account the plugin will auto-discover the target device serial number.
 If you have multiple Que systems in your account you will need to specify which system you want to control by entering the serial number here.
 You can get your device serial numbers by logging in to que.actronair.com.au and looking at the list of authorised devices.

+### `fanOnlyDevices`

+type: boolean

+default: false

+Control creation of Fan Only accessories for each zone.
+When toggled on these accessories will put the system in Fan only mode.
+Fan speed can be controlled via the Master Controller accessory.
+- 1-10% = Auto speed
+- 11-30% = Low speed
+- 31-65% = Medium speed
+- 66-100% = High speed

 #### `wiredZoneSensors`